Links are sprinkled towards the end of your reading.

 Weekly Withdrawal Idea

 Rest looks like taking one recurring day of the week to pause, trust, heal, replenish, and celebrate (any day of the week will work).
 Of course, Friday sunset to Saturday sunset is the "Sabbath holy day".
-I'm not overlooking its significance, but there's liberty in Christ to honor the "spirit" of the law, as well, especially when you consider your personal calendar.
+I'm not overlooking its significance, but there's liberty in Messiah to honor the "spirit" of the law, as well, especially when you consider your personal calendar.

 A Little About How I Do This